sf-wdi-31/mongoose-associations/readme.md

 var Ingredient = mongoose.model('Ingredient', ingredientSchema);
 ```

-Let's take our models for a spin and make two objects to test out creating a Ingredient document and Food document.
+Here's how we'd take our models for a spin and make two objects to test out creating a Ingredient document and Food document.

 ```js
 /* make a new Ingredient document */